How to avoid a ticket or tow

 - The vehicle, with or without a parking permit, is parked at any time in a location which endangers life or property or hampers the movement of emergency vehicles or other traffic flow (such as fire lanes).

-- The vehicle, with or without a parking permit, is found parked to impede the movement of delivery trucks
+- The parked vehicle, with or without a parking permit impedes the movement of delivery trucks

 - The vehicle, with or without a parking permit, is parked on the sidewalk or blocking a trash compactor or dumpster.